anthonykulis/cps176/examples/labOne/RollingADie.md

 Again, I will refer to the scaled random number as `scaledRandomNumber` from this point on.
 Realize that the first number in that range of `Math.random()` is obviously less than 1 and since our die has the smallest number of 1, this wont suffice.
 Similarly, the biggest number in the range is `19.9999999999999` which means we don't have a `20` value that we can roll.
 So this wont suffice.
 This means we need to *shift* this `scaledRandomNumber` value into the proper range of `1` to `20`.

 We could write code to look at `randomNumber` to see its value and determine how much we have to add to make it legal, but this would require adding a `1` when `randomNumber` is `0` and `.00000000000001` when it is `19.9999999999999`.
-But this is ugly.
+This is ugly.
 It would work, but it is ugly and we dont do ugly.
 This means there has to be a more succinct way of handling this.
 The easy way is to simply add `1` to `scaledRandomNumber`.
 I will save this into a variable named `shiftedAndScaledRandomNumber`.

 ```java
 double shiftedAndScaledRandomNumber = scaledRandomNumber + 1;